 Election Results Process

-The El Paso County Clerk and Recorder’s Office will release initial, unofficial results on Primary Election Night, June 25, 2024, after voting ends at 7:00 p.m.
-Because long lines are anticipated, there may be voters waiting to cast their ballot at 7:00 p.m.
+The El Paso County Clerk and Recorder’s Office will release initial, unofficial results on Election Night after voting ends.
+Since long lines are anticipated, there may be voters waiting at 7:00 p.m. to cast their ballot.
 Our office will delay releasing initial results until these voters have the opportunity to vote.
 The results, when released, will reflect what has been counted through 5 p.m. on Election Day.

 Results will be released using the Colorado Secretary of State’s platform.